 What is a Leaky Gut?

-In a healthy digestive tract, the cells lining the walls of the intestines are “selectively permeable” meaning they let the good stuff (like minerals, vitamins, and nutrients) get through the lining and into the bloodstream for circulation to the body.
+In a healthy digestive tract, the cells lining the walls of the intestines are “selectively permeable”.
+That means they let the good stuff (like minerals, vitamins, and nutrients) get through the lining and into the bloodstream for circulation to the body.